caitsnyder/backend-python-test/README.md

 ### Application
 The TODO App allows a user to add reminders of thing he needs to do.
 Here are the requirement for the app.
 * Users can add, delete and see their todos.
-* All the todos are private, users can't see other user's todos.
 * Users must be logged in order to add/delete/see their todos.

 Credentials: